graphhopper/directions-api/FAQ.md

 ## What is one credit?

-You can use [the estimator in the dashboard](https://graphhopper.com/dashboard/#/pricing) to roughly estimate the necessary credits per day, but note that it will give precise results only in standard cases.
+You can use [the estimator in the dashboard](https://graphhopper.com/dashboard/#/pricing) to roughly estimate the necessary credits per day, but note that it can give precise results only in standard cases.

 If you need an better estimate contact us or read through the following steps: